cosmin-z/CNN-with-Early-Exit/README.md

 ## Dataset

-The dataset chosen for this homework is [**Corn and Maize Leaf Disease Dataset**](https://www.kaggle.com/datasets/smaranjitghose/corn-or-maize-leaf-disease-dataset) from kaggle.
-The authors of this dataset created it using the PlantVillage and PlantDoc datasets.
-In this dataset we have 4188 images divided into four classes, representing some of the different states the plant leaf can be in:

-* Common Rust - 1306 images
-* Gray Leaf Spot - 574 images
-* Blight -1146 images
-* Healthy - 1162 images

-The idea of using this dataset stems from my interest in plants.
-Moreover, maize being a plant used all over the world, the ability to recognise diseases promptly can avoid unpleasant scenarios.
+The dataset chosen for this homework is [**Cards Image**](https://www.kaggle.com/datasets/gpiosenka/cards-image-datasetclassification) from kaggle.
+It consist of 7624 training images, 265 test images and 265 validation images with 53 different categories (a 'normal' French deck, look at the joker card into the test set).
+Each image is an rgb image and the particularity of these cards is that they are all very different from each other both in design and with respect to contrasts.

+The idea of using this dataset is because usually the neural network try to predict values in small range in this case we have 53 different categories.

 The task is Image Classification.